bihealth/bih-cluster/bih-cluster/docs/how-to/connect/gpu-nodes.md

 ## Fair Share / Fair Use

-**Note that allocating a GPU makes it unavailble for everyone else.**
+**Note that allocating a GPU makes it unavailable for everyone else.**
-**There is currently no restriction in place on the GPU nodes, so please behave nicely and cooperatively.**
+**There is currently no technical restriction in place on the GPU nodes, so please behave nicely and cooperatively.**
 If you see someone blocking the GPU nodes for long time, then first find out who it is.
 You can type `getent passwd USER_NAME` on any cluster node to see the email address (and work phone number if added) of the user.
 Send a friendly email to the other user, most likely they blocked the node accidentally.